michelemendel/elm-starterkit/readme.md

 ### IntelliJ

+#### Code format
+A. Using Tools/External Tools
+1. elm-format (see above)
+1. Setup external tools and keymap, see https://github.com/durkiewicz/elm-plugin/issues/9

+OR

+B. Using File Watchers
 1. Elm language plugin
 1. File Watchers plugin

+#### Live reload
-1. Live reload with Chrome: Install plugin Live Edit on Intellij and Jetbrains extension on Chrome
+1. Live reload with Chrome: Install plugin Live Edit on Intellij and Jetbrains extension on Chrome See below for more information.

 ### Maybe fix permissions on the Mac